Drimiteros/Lighter/README.md

-# Lighter
+# Lighter 💡
-A 2D dynamic lighting library made with SFML 2.6.0
+A simple to use 2D dynamic lighting library made with SFML 2.6.0!